Siarzis/Hydra/README.md

 Advantages:
 * Straightforward for implementation
-* No need for extra software
+* No need for third-party software, e.g. RabbitMQ

 Disadvantages:
 * Node.js process is binded to its child process.
 It waits for it untill completion